 How much you can record onto your dash cam depends on a few factors, the most important being the bit-rate of your dashboard camera.
-This figure indicated how much data your camera can process at any one time, and the higher the bit-rate the better quality of recording – which means more storage is required.
+This figure indicates how much data your camera can process at any one time.
+The higher the bit-rate the better quality of recording, which means more storage is required.

 Dash cams can also record and store other forms of data like sound, GPS and g-sensor information, all of which can take up space on your SD card.

-As a basic guideline for some for some popular dashboards cameras, here’s how much footage can be recorded:
+As a basic guideline for some for some popular dash cams, here’s how much footage can be recorded: